Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/20221102/index.md

 ## The MBO is it is not decentralization

 Whatever the MBO is, it is not decentralization.
-It is s something else using that language as window dressing.
+It is something else using that language as window dressing.